samueljmello/github-actions-exercises/02-Understanding-Context-Variables.md

 ## Step 5: Clean Up

-1. Delete the branch created in [Step 1](#step-1-create-a-new-workflow-to-see-different-contexts)
+1. Delete the published branch created in [Step 1](#step-1-create-a-new-workflow-to-see-different-contexts)
+2. Switch back to the default branch locally.